Relation between the keV-MeV and TeV emission of GRB 221009A and its implications: Physical modeling and implication

+As for GRB 221009A, a precursor occurs at $T_{\rm ref}$, 230s ahead of the TeV rise, which lasts for only $\sim10$s, thus $T$ does not increase significantly during the TeV rise, i.e, $\nu F_\nu^{\rm SSC}\propto E$ is roughly available.
+Moreover, the early start time at the precursor also leads to a smaller change of $\Delta T$ during time interval C (Figure \ref{fig:DT}), aligning more closely with the results of a constant time lag presented in Figure \ref{fig:fitting}.
+So, the TeV flux should follow the cumulative keV-MeV flux in GRB 221009A.
+This is largely because of a strong and early precursor.

-Given the shock dynamics with energy injection following $L_\gamma(T)$ of GRB 221009A, we calculate synchrotron self-Compton (SSC) radiation from the external shock, taking into account Klein-Nishina effect and photon-photon annihilation from source photons and extragalactic background lights.
-We fit the TeV data with 6 parameters: $\eta_\gamma$, $n$, $\Gamma_e$, $\epsilon_e$, $\epsilon_B$, $p$.
+In the following, we carry out numerical modelling of data, in order for a careful interpretation of the correlation between keV-MeV and TeV emission.
+We fix the start time $T_0=T_{\rm ref}$ hereafter.
+Given the shock dynamics with energy injection following $L_\gamma(T)$ of GRB 221009A, starting from the precurosr, we calculate SSC radiation from the external shock, taking into account Klein-Nishina effect and photon-photon annihilation from source photons and extragalactic background lights.
+We fit the TeV data with 6 parameters: $\eta_\gamma$, $A$, $\Gamma_e$, $\epsilon_e$, $\epsilon_B$, $p$.
 The fittings are performed over \T+(230, 300)\,s.
 This gives $119$ data points and thus $\nu = 119-6=113$ fitting degrees of freedom.
 We do not include jet structure in the calculation, since we find that off-axis geometry does not significantly improve the light curve fitting.

-Similar to the finding of \cite{2023arXiv231201447D}, we find that the minimalist energy injection model fails to explain the TeV data as it produces a conspicuous bump following the second prompt peak.
+The SSC emission can well fit the TeV rise and the light curve peak (top panel of Figure \ref{fig:modeling}).
+However, similar to the finding of \cite{2023arXiv231201447D}, we find that the minimalist energy injection model fails to explain the TeV data as it produces a conspicuous bump following the second prompt bump.
 Here for simplicity in the calculation, we just set a much lower energy injection efficiency $\epsilon$ for the second prompt peak ($L_k = \epsilon_{1,2}(1/\eta_\gamma-1)L_\gamma$).
-By setting $\epsilon_2/\epsilon_1 \lesssim 0.01$, the effect of the second injection becomes negligible (see section \ref{sec:summary} for other discussion).
+By setting $\epsilon_2/\epsilon_1 \lesssim 0.01$, the effect of the second injection becomes negligible (see Section \ref{sec:discussion} for other discussion).
 As a result, SSC model yields a good fit to the TeV data, with reduced chi-squared $\chi_\nu^2 = 1.78$ for the ISM-type medium ($k=0$), and $\chi_\nu^2 = 2.01$ for the wind-medium ($k=2$), as shown in the top panel of Figure \ref{fig:modeling}.

 As discussed above, we find regions where there are excesses in the TeV light curve with respect to the SSC model that are well aligned with the keV-MeV light curve.
 We note that \cite{2023arXiv231201447D} interpreted the excesses as reverse shock emission.
 However, we indicate that any kind of emission powered by kinetic energy injection should suffer from time delay that increases with time by Eq.(\ref{eq:DT}) (see also Figure \ref{fig:DT}), and hence the excesses caused by injection cannot be well aligned in time with the prompt activities.
 One exception of $\Delta T = 0$ is when $v_e = c$, i.e. the emission is directly powered by the prompt photons, and a straightforward interpretation would be the IC scattering of the prompt photons.